unChaz/sci-fi-5e/srd/mechanics/commerce.md

 ### Expenses

-When not descending into the depths of the earth, exploring ruins for lost treasures, or waging war against the encroaching darkness, adventurers face more mundane realities.
+When not descending into the depths of the earth, exploring ruins for lost loot, or waging war against the encroaching darkness, adventurers face more mundane realities.
 Even in a fantastical world, people require basic necessities such as shelter, sustenance, and clothing.
 These things cost money, although some lifestyles cost more than others.

 #### Lifestyle Expenses